rollup/rollup-plugin-alias/README.md

     resolve: ['.jsx', '.js'],
     entries:[
       {find:'somelibrary', replacement: './mylocallibrary'},
-      {find:/^./foobar\/path.*/i, replacement: './bar', isRegEx:true}
+      {find:/^./foobar\/path.*/i, replacement: './bar'},
+      {find:/^./test/(.*)/i, replacement: './anotherfolder/$1'
     ]
   })],
 };
 ```
 The order of the entries is important, in that the first rules are applied first.

-You can now also include Regular Expressions to search in a way more distinct and complex manner:
+You can now also include Regular Expressions to search in a way more distinct and complex manner.

 An optional `resolve` array with file extensions can be provided.
 If present local aliases beginning with `./` will be resolved to existing files: